kevin-wangzefeng/toc/projects/kserve/kserve-incubation-dd.md

 - [ ] **Roadmap change process is documented.**

   <!-- (TOC Evaluation goes here) -->
-  KServe 2024-2025 roadmap is captured at <https://github.com/kserve/kserve/blob/master/ROADMAP.md>, the [Governance document](https://github.com/kserve/community/blob/main/KSERVE-TECHNICAL-CHARTER.md) does not seem to cover how the Roadmap is created or how changes to project roadmap is handled.
+  The KServe 2024-2025 roadmap is captured at <https://github.com/kserve/kserve/blob/master/ROADMAP.md>.
+However, the project's [Governance document](https://github.com/kserve/community/blob/main/KSERVE-TECHNICAL-CHARTER.md) does not cover how the roadmap is created or how changes to it are handled.

-  It is not mandatory for incubation, but recommended to document the Roadmap change process and demonstrate before graduation.
+  While this is not a requirement for incubation, the TOC reviewers recommend that the project document and demonstrate this process before applying for graduation.

 - [x] **History of regular, quality releases.**